rinabella-gh/ublue-x13s/README.md

 ## Issues

-The two main issues I am aware of at this time are the lack of graphics acceleration and the video camera is untested and presumed to not work.
-Sleep is totally untested.
+The main issue I am aware of is that the video camera is untested and presumed to not work.
+Sleep is totally untested, might be broken or not performing very well.
 Additionally, bluetooth is untested, but should most likely work.

 There are a few shortcuts that were made due to feasibility.
-Namely to do with building the installer ISO; there isn't a great way to just insert the dtb to the image.
-So we try our best.
+Namely to do with building the installer ISO; there isn't a great way to just insert the dtb to the image, so there is a bunch of hacking around that.

 ## References